anne-gcd/MTG-Link/README.md

 You can see all issues concerning MTG-Link [here](https://github.com/anne-gcd/MTG-Link/issues).

 If you do not have any github account, you can also send an email to Anne Guichard (<anne.guichard@irisa.fr>).

+#TODO
+Reference to readme.md for use cases

+#TODO above
+see details how to prepare input files (ref to other md)